EKON-YAZILIM/ServicesDAO/README.md

 ```
 <br>

+In the terminal "code ." when you type, the project files will open. <br><br>

-The docker-compose.yml file in the ServicesDAO_VotingEngine project needs some editing. <br><br>
+The docker-compose.yml file in the ServicesDAO_VotingEngine project needs to be edited. <br><br>

 - In order to avoid conflicts with Rabbitmq, some parts of the yml file should be removed.
 Parts that need to be commented out to exclude from the project: <br>